eugnsp/surface_arpes/README.md

 ## How to run

-Set `MKLROOT` environment variable to point to the MKL installation directory.
+Set `MKLROOT` environment variable to point to the MKL installation directory, and be sure that your CMake version is >= 3.13.
 Then:

 ```sh
 git clone --recursive https://github.com/eugnsp/surface_arpes.git